Contact Us

 1. No officer has any authority to supervise or direct the GM.

+2. Officers may delegate their authority but remain accountable for its use.
 3. The president ensures the Board functions well and in accord with our policy agreements.

-1. The president is authorized to make decisions that are consistent with Board Process and Board-Management Relationship policies in order to facilitate the Board’s functioning.
+a.
+The president is authorized to make decisions that are consistent with Board Process and Board-Management Relationship policies in order to facilitate the Board’s functioning.

-2. The president will chair and set the agenda for Board meetings.
+b.
+The president will chair and set the agenda for Board meetings.

-3. The president plans for leadership (officer) perpetuation.
+c.
+The president plans for leadership (officer) perpetuation.

-4. The president may represent the Board to outside parties.
+d.
+The president may represent the Board to outside parties.

 4. The vice-president will perform the duties of the president if the president is unable to do so.